kreativekorp/rainbowdash/trunk/ReadMe.txt

 When the high bit of the control channel is set, the control channel is treated as a field number.

-Fields 64-127 are determined by user-controlled registers.
-In the Rainbowduino 2.0 version of RainbowDashboard, all 64 registers are unique.
-In the Rainbowduino 3.0 version of RainbowDashboard, the first 32 registers are equivalent to the last 32 registers.
-(The last 32 registers had to be removed to make room for the larger buffers used by the Rainbowduino 3.0.)
+Fields 64-127 are determined by 32 user-controlled registers.
+Fields 64-95 are equivalent to fields 96-127.
+(Earlier versions of RainbowDashboard had 64 registers, but newer versions have only 32 because of increasing memory requirements.)

 Fields 0-63 are the following time values: